pudly/schmopera-hugo/content/articles/a-true-operatic-classic-kill-the-wabbit.md

 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1485694163815/2017-01-29---Elmer.jpg.jpg"
 publishDate = "2017-01-29T19:33:00+00:00"
 related_articles = ["articles/when-disney-made-a-cartoon-about-an-operasinging-whale.md", "articles/8-contemporary-roles-to-covet.md", "articles/3-tv-opera-references-with-great-meaning-maybe.md"]
 short_description = "It propelled the stereotype that opera singers are angry, horned ladies.
-It taught us some of Wagner&#039;s best tunes, before we even realized what they were.
+It taught us some of Wagner's best tunes, before we even realized what they were.
 It tugged at our heartstrings, tickled our funny bones.
-It&#039;s one of the most epic face-offs between Bugs and Elmer, cloaked in a 7-minute version of the entirety of Wagner&#039;s &quot;Der Ring des Nibelungen&quot;.
-If you haven&#039;t yet seen it, get comfy and prepare yourself for some genius." slug = "a-true-operatic-classic-kill-the-wabbit" title = "A true operatic classic: &quot;Kill the wabbit!&quot;" youtube_url = ""
+It's one of the most epic face-offs between Bugs and Elmer, cloaked in a 7-minute version of the entirety of Wagner's Der Ring des Nibelungen.
+If you haven't yet seen it, get comfy and prepare yourself for some genius." slug = "a-true-operatic-classic-kill-the-wabbit" title = "A true operatic classic: \"Kill the wabbit!\"" youtube_url = ""

 +++